 The head is in balance with the overall dog.
 It is of fair length and is free of loose skin.

-Muzzle: The muzzle of Dalmatian is well-developed & strong jawbone, nasal bridge straight.
+Muzzle: The muzzle of Dalmatian is well-developed & a strong jawbone, nasal bridge straight.

-Eyes: The eyes are set moderately well apart, are medium-sized and somewhat rounded in appearance and are set well into the skull.
+Eyes: The eyes are set moderately well apart, medium-sized and somewhat rounded in appearance, and set well into the skull.

 Ears: The ears are of moderate size, proportionately wide at the base and gradually tapering to a rounded tip.
-They are set rather high, and are carried close to the head, and are thin and fine in texture.
+They are set rather high, carried close to the head, and thin and fine in texture.

 Teeth: A complete set of teeth (42 teeth) is desired.
 The teeth are evenly formed and white.

 Neck: The neck is nicely arched, fairly long, free from throatiness, and blends smoothly into the shoulders.

 Body: The body is as long from fore-chest to buttocks as it is tall at the withers, and the shoulders are well-laid back, the stifle is well-bent, and the hocks are well-let-down.

 The forelegs must be in proportion to the rectangular body.
 The length of the shoulder blades and the upper arm are approximately equal.
 They meet at such an angle to allow the feet to be directly under the shoulders and the elbows close to the body.
 The strong, sturdy legs are straight with a slight angle at the pastern giving the dog flexibility.

 Shoulders: The shoulders are smoothly muscled and well laid back.